cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-01-29-how-to-write-a-good-paper-rebuttal.md

 > -- <cite>Devi Parikh</cite>

 The rebuttal must focus on the following:

-- Answers to specific questions raised by reviewers (if any)
+- Answers to specific questions raised by reviewers (if any).
-- Factual errors in the reviews
+- Factual errors in the reviews.

 A rebuttal in academic conferences is not like a response to the reviewers' comments in a journal.
 In a journal, you send a response to the reviewers and resubmit the paper for another revision.